-Administration Point of Contact Criteria Inspections Award of Grades The FA Executive The FA Executive will be the conduit between the PLSF and the FA Committees.
-The FA Executive will be the conduit between the PLSF and the FA Committees.
-Contact can be made at GroundGrading@TheFA.com or if the query is a technical query around the design of facilities then contact Technical@FootballFoundation.org.uk The FA Executive will prepare and circulate (via Leagues) the criteria each season.
-This will also include any suggestions from the FF based on previous inspections.
-The FA Committees - Men's (Step 1-4 - the Alliance Committee, Steps 5&6 - the Leagues' Committee, with specialist Stadium Accreditation Sub-Committee reporting into the Alliance Committee) The Committees are responsible for the setting of the Stadium Accreditation Criteria from season to season.
-The relevant Committee may ask the PLSF to visit a given Club if feedback received suggests that there is an issue with a given ground.
-The FA's Alliance Committee has sole responsibility for the awarding of grades for Clubs at Steps 1 to 4, with the Leagues Committee solely responsible for Steps 5 & 6.
+Administration Point of Contact Criteria Inspections Award of Grades The FA Executive The FA Executive will be the conduit between the Premier League Stadium Fund and the FA Operational Committees.
+Contact can be made at NLS@TheFA.com or if the query is a technical query around the design of facilities then contact the Premier League Stadium Fund by emailing: stadiumpower@stadiumpower.org.uk The FA Executive will prepare and circulate (via Leagues) the criteria each season.
+This will also include any suggestions from the Premier League Stadium Fund based on data collected at assessments.
+The FA Operational Committees - Men's Step 1-4 Steps 5 & 6 Stadium Accreditation Committee The Operational Committees are responsible for the setting of the Stadium Accreditation Criteria from season to season, discussing any matters arising from assessments and making decisions from time-to-time.
+The relevant Operational Committee may ask the Premier League Stadium Fund to visit a given Club if feedback received suggests that there is an issue with a given ground.
+They also determine which Clubs are to be assessed each season.
+The FA's Operational Committee's have sole responsibility for the awarding of grades for Clubs at Steps 1 to 4 and Steps 5 & 6.
 The Leagues The League will act as a local point of contact.
-They have a Grading Lead who will be the main point of contact and Grading Observers who will attempt to attend all Stadium Accreditation assessments.
+They have a Stadium Accreditation Lead who will be the main point of contact for Clubs, and have Stadium Accreditation Observers who will be able to attend all Stadium Accreditation assessments.
 Their role is to provide practical guidance in respect of ground improvements and how the criteria can be met.
-The Leagues can propose any amendments to the criteria for the FA Committees to consider.
-A League's Grading Observer may attend an assessment led by a Stadium Accreditation Assessor to support the Club in achieving the grade.
-Premier League Stadium Fund (PLSF) For more information on how the PLSF can assist with ground improvements, please visit www.premierleaguestadiumfund.co.uk The PLSF can propose any amendments to the criteria for the Committees to consider.
-The Clubs Clubs will need to respond to any administrative tasks set by The FA or the Stadium Accreditation/ PLSF staff, as requested from time to time.
+The Leagues can propose any amendments to the criteria for The FA's Operational Committees to consider.
+A League's Stadium Accreditation Observer may at-tend an assess- ment led by a Stadium Accreditation Assessor to support the Club in achieving the grade.
+Premier League Stadium Fund (PLSF) For more information on how the Premier League Stadium Fund can assist with ground improvements, please visit www.premierleaguestadiumfund.co.uk The Premier League Stadium Fund can propose any amendments to the criteria for the Operational Committee's to consider.
+The Clubs Clubs will need to respond to any administrative tasks set by The FA or the Stadium Accreditation/ Premier League Stadium Fund staff, as requested from time to time.
 The points of contact we will use will either be the Club Secretary or any dedicated Club Officer as per the contacts held in Stadium Power.
 Clubs will be expected to make their grounds available for assessment (within a reasonable timeframe) with a member of the Club or facility present at the assessment.

 Please note: the following information is relevant to existing grounds only.
 New stadiums/grounds are subject to updated criteria which is referenced later in this document.

 The table below is an overview of the key facilities required at each Grade.
 The full grading criteria is documented later in this document: